 “We had such a great interview that I took the job and really just became a sponge, trying to learn everything I could about the industry,” Tanya recalls.
 “A few months after I passed the Series 7 exam, I had my ‘ah ha’ moment and realized this is exactly what I want to do.
 From then on, I kept my foot on the pedal and forged ahead.”

-Tanya is profoundly humbled by the MAKERS award and recognition: “The fact that my colleagues nominated me and felt that I’ve made a difference as a woman minority at Morgan Stanley makes it that much more meaningful.”
+Tanya is profoundly humbled by the MAKERS award and recognition: “The fact that my colleagues nominated me and felt that I’ve made a difference as a female, and also a minority, at Morgan Stanley makes it that much more meaningful.”

 Starting as a floating assistant in 1992, Tanya was quick to join a team where she was able to do something she loved deeply: engaging and interfacing with clients.
 Following the Morgan Stanley merger with Dean Witter in 1997, an opportunity opened up.
 “After the marriage of the two firms, we started the DSP business.
 I was part of the team from its inception and still manage it to this day,” says Tanya of her position helping clients during their IPO process.